XuYin94/Contour-aware-equipotential-learning/README.md

 # Equipotential Learning for Semantic Segmentation

-This is an offical implementation for a work submitted IEEE TMM (Under review) You can download all models in our paper at [Google drive](https://drive.google.com/drive/folders/1KJmzhPK1aFe-BWU5pz2Alv9B-N9RBG3C?usp=sharing)
+This is an offical implementation of [Contour-Aware Equipotential Learning for Semantic Segmentation](https://arxiv.org/abs/2210.00223) (accepted by IEEE TMM 2022)
+You can download all models in our paper at [Google drive](https://drive.google.com/drive/folders/1KJmzhPK1aFe-BWU5pz2Alv9B-N9RBG3C?usp=sharing)

 # Acknowlegements